Testing strong-field QED with the avalanche precursor: Parametric study

 Both the energy of photons and electrons grow rapidly with $\atot$.
 The first notable feature is the dominance of the photon energy at $\atot>a_{\mathrm{rad}}$, as the accelerated electrons emit a lot of radiation.
 This is a strong signature of the transition to the RD regime, and it is consistent with the estimates in the classical picture [see Eq.~\eqref{energy_cl_LL}].
 The transition is clearly seen from $\Ptot\approx8 - 10$ PW both when energy is calculated for all particles, and for particles moving transversely to the laser propagation axis.
 As the field is increased further, the energies grow monotonically.
 The transition to the avalanche precursor is better seen in the positrons signal, which becomes noticeable at $\gtrsim 30$ PW [see the purple curves in Fig.~\ref{fig:total_N}].
 At $\Ptot\gtrsim 30$ PW, the energies start to grow exponentially with the field strength, as the cascade becomes prolific and the particle numbers grow accordingly.

 To summarize, an analysis of the particle numbers, energies and spectra as a function of the laser power and intensity can be used to identify the regime of interaction.
-Furthermore, a study of the distributions for particles moving in the direction of the electric field polarization can be used to deduce most of the characteristics of the interaction dynamics.
+Furthermore, a study of the distributions for particles moving in the direction of the electric field polarization \CORR{can be used to analyse the interaction at the focal center.
+For example, the spectral cut-off location in this distribution can be employed to discriminate between the classical and quantum RD regimes.
+The dependence of the signal (from particles collected in the transverse direction) on the field intensity can be used to identify the transition to an avalanche.
+Finally, the shape of the spectra can also be used to deduce the cascade parameters, such as energy and $\chi$ of particles, by fitting analytical models.\cite{nerush2011analytical}}